All Episodes

 It's just a rock.

-A fascinating piece at the Bloomberg website, a column by Kevin Hassett.
+A fascinating piece at the Bloomberg website, a column by Kevin Hassett from today.

-The average annual rate of uh real growth in a U.S. GDP from 48 to the president was about three point 3.4%.
+The numbers are familiar when the average annual rate of real growth in a U.S. GDP from 48 to the present was about 3.4%.

 The U.S. is indisputably a great and thriving nation.